Orbit Parametrizations for K3 Surfaces: Doubly symmetric penteracts: 2 (x) 2 (x) 2 (x) Sym2(2)

 We thus expect the N\'eron-Severi group to generically have rank $9$, and in fact, the intersection matrix of all of these divisor classes may be reduced to the matrix \eqref{eq:NS-2sym}, which is the intersection matrix for $L_1, \dots, L_4, E_1,\dots, E_5$.
 Note that the lattice they span has discriminant $2^{8}$.

 \begin{proposition} For a very general $X$ in this family of K3 surfaces, $\overline{\NS}(X)$ is spanned over $\Z$ by $L_1$, $L_2$, $L_4$, and the $E_i$, $i = 1, \dots, 6$. \end{proposition}

-\begin{proof} It is enough to check that the lattice $L$ spanned by these divisors is $2$-saturated.
+\begin{proof} Since the moduli space here has dimension $8 \cdot 3 - 13 = 11$, the Picard number of a very general $X$ is at most $9$.
+It is enough to check that the lattice $L$ spanned by these divisors is $2$-saturated.
 Computation of the discriminant group shows that any element of the dual lattice may be written as

 with $c_i, d_i$ integers.
 First, by Lemma \ref{lem:nikulin}, no divisor of the form $(\sum e_i E_i)/2$, with $e_i$ integers, can be in $\overline{\NS}(X)$, unless all the $e_i$ are even.
 It follows that in the expression for $D$, all the $d_i$ must be even, as $2D - c_1 L_1 - c_2 L_2 - c_4 L_4$ would otherwise be a counterexample to the above observation.
 So we may assume that $D$ has the form